cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ## Decision

-We will modify the `CommitMultiStore` interface and its concrete (`rootmulti`) implementations and introduce a new `listenkv.Store` to allow listening to state changes in underlying KVStores.
+We will modify the store layer to allow listening to state changes in underlying KVStores.
 We will introduce a plugin system for configuring and running streaming services that write these state changes and their surrounding ABCI message context to different destinations.

 ### Listening